m-language/m/README.md

 organization.

-If you want to help M succeed but don't want to contribute code, please consider starring this repository to help others like you find it.
+If you want to help M succeed but don't want to contribute code, please consider starring this repository to help others find it.